We aren’t going to lie, this won’t be easy. But it will be worth it.

 - Visit TNStep.org, wrightslaw.com & understood.org to learn more.

-- Print and review two letters from the Federal Office of Special Education Programs and the United States Department of Education: 1) States can and should use the term “dyslexia.”
+- IMPORTANT: Print and review two letters from the Federal Office of Special Education Programs and the United States Department of Education: 1) States can and should use the term “dyslexia.”
 Dear Colleague Letter dated 10-23-2015 and 2) States CANNOT use RTII to delay or deny an evaluation for eligibility under IDEA.
 Dear Colleague Letter 11-07 dated 1-21-2011.